JKalash/Croc/README.md

 ## License

-JKEmoji is released under the MIT license.
-[See LICENSE](https://github.com/JKalash/JKEmoji/blob/master/LICENSE) for details.
+Croc is released under the MIT license.
+[See LICENSE](https://github.com/JKalash/Croc/blob/master/LICENSE) for details.